A 20-foot container takes up approximately the same space as a large standard US parking bay.

 Drivers right of refusal – The drivers will do their best to place the container in the desired location.
 It is the drivers right to refuse to place the container in a location where they feel it may cause harm to themselves or their property.

-Cancelation policy – On-site Storage Solutions uses independent third-party trucking companies to deliver containers.
+Cancelation policy – On-Site Storage Solutions uses independent third-party trucking companies to deliver containers.
 Their livelihood is dependent on making their scheduled deliveries.
 They require a minimum of 48-hours of advanced notice for cancelations.
 If you need to cancel within less than 48 hours you will be charged a $300 cancelation fee per delivery.
 Cancelations due to weather are excluded.

 The key to a smooth shipping container delivery is preparation and communication.
 If you feel you are unable to meet these delivery requirements or have any questions it is best to contact your Onsite Storage Solutions agent to decide whether special accommodations will be necessary.